Denj1X/LFA_1stHomework/README.md

-# LFA_solutions
+# LFA_1stHomework
-Here we got some solutions for different and basic Automata problems.
+Here we got DFA/NFA checking/pathfinding if the given word is accepted